Academic Information

 Satisfactory Academic Progress

-Satisfactory academic progress for students in PhD programs is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
+Satisfactory academic progress for students in Arts & Sciences PhD programs is monitored by the Office of Graduate Studies, Arts & Sciences, as well as by the degree program.
 Failure to maintain satisfactory academic progress may result in a student's placement on academic probation or their immediate dismissal.
 Most financial awards — and all federally funded awards — are contingent on the maintenance of satisfactory academic progress.
 Moreover, satisfactory academic progress is a prerequisite for service on any committee authorized by the Office of Graduate Studies, Arts & Sciences.
-The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards but must not relax these.
+The following are minimal standards of satisfactory academic progress for PhD students; degree programs may set stricter standards but must not relax these standards.

 1. Students are expected to proceed at a pace appropriate to enable them to finish within the time limits discussed below.
 Students are expected to have completed all PhD requirements except for the dissertation by no later than the end of the fourth year of full-time graduate study.